Elementary Student and Family Handbook

 Change of Student Information

-Parents/guardians are responsible for reporting to the school office any change of address, telephone number or other pertinent information that may occur during the school year.
+Parents/caregivers are responsible for reporting to the school office any change of address, telephone number or other pertinent information that may occur during the school year.
 As soon as such a change occurs, the school should be notified.
 We must have current information in order to notify you should an emergency occur.

-Students of Divorced Parents/Guardians with Custody Decree
+Students of Divorced Parents/Caregivers with Custody Decree

 Safety on School Grounds

-It is essential that parents/guardians and others driving onto or around school grounds be mindful of school area speed limits, parking designations, common driver courtesy, school buses, traffic regulations – and especially – students.
+It is essential that parents/caregivers and others driving onto or around school grounds be mindful of school area speed limits, parking designations, common driver courtesy, school buses, traffic regulations – and especially – students.
 The safety of students is paramount.

 Photographs/Video of Students and Social Media

-Out of respect for the privacy and safety of our students, parents/guardians are not permitted to post photographs or video clips of our students during school-sponsored activities on any of the current social media sites.
+Out of respect for the privacy and safety of our students, parents/caregivers are not permitted to post photographs or video clips of our students during school-sponsored activities on any of the current social media sites.

 Student Abuse or Neglect

-To insure the safety and well-being of every student, whenever there is reasonable cause to suspect student abuse or neglect, all school staff are required by law to report to the appropriate county and/or local authorities.
+To ensure the safety and well-being of every student, whenever there is reasonable cause to suspect student abuse or neglect, all school staff are required by law to report to the appropriate county and/or local authorities.
 They are considered mandated reporters.

 “Abused Student” means a student under 18 years of age who exhibits evidence of serious physical or mental injury not explained by the available medical history as being accidental.